milad15A/Medical-segmentation/README.md

     analyzing and refining the train.csv dataset to provide a comprehensive understanding of the data.
     <br/> 1-Begin by using Pandas to read the segmentation column from the <strong>train.csv</strong>file.
     <br/> The segmentation is in RLE (Run-Length Encoding) format, which means we need to create and generate an RLE_msk.
+    <br/> 2-We are required to convert the list of rle_mask into an array in order to create a vector
 </blockquote>

   ## Row 1